rishabhdabral/3D-QAE/README.md

 # 3D-QAE

 This is the official repository for the project "3D-QAE: A Fully Quantum Auto-Encoder for 3D Shapes".
 This project introduces the first quantum auto-encoder for 3D point sets, using data normalisation techniques and by introducing auxiliary values to combat the input and output restrictions of quantum circuits.
-For more details, refer to the [paper]().
+For more details, refer to the [project page](https://4dqv.mpi-inf.mpg.de/QAE3D/).

 The codebase is implemented using the [Pytorch interface](https://docs.pennylane.ai/en/stable/introduction/interfaces/torch.html) in Pennylane, for noise-less quantum simulation on the CPU.